 Print out some copies of our parent details form, it's perfect for capturing this information.

 There’s also a lot of medical questions to ask, but I’ll get into that later so we can cover it in more detail.

 Ok, it’s pretty unlikely that you’ll forget this one, but it helps to be prepared!
 Here are a few ideas to help you to use your phone in a practical way:

 Do you need to put the kids to bed?
 Set an alarm not only for when it’s time to get ready but 5 minutes before you need to start the bedtime routine.

-Young kids especially need a little bit of notice before it’s time to turn in.
-If they’re having fun doing something, you’re guaranteed to push them into a meltdown by telling them that they need to stop right now.
+Young children need a little bit of notice before it’s time to turn in.
+If they’re having fun playing, you’re guaranteed to push them into a meltdown by telling them that they need to stop right now.

 Set your alarms for 5 minutes before the bedtime routine starts.
-When you tell the kids that they have 5 more minutes, they’ll have time to mentally prepare themselves for the fact that all good things must come to an end.
-You’ll be surprised at how well this one little trick works in improving the behaviour of little kids.
+When you tell the children that they have 5 more minutes, they’ll have time to mentally prepare themselves for the transition to bedtime.
+You’ll be surprised at how well this one little trick works in improving the behaviour of young children

 There might be a lot of things that you don’t know the answer to.
 For example, if the parents told you about an allergy, and you’re not sure if a food is ok, Google it!